Good Will Hunting: Plot

 Sean recounts to Will his first meeting with his wife: he saw her at a bar and fell in love at first sight, giving up his ticket to the famous sixth game of the 1975 World Series to his friends by saying he had to go "see about a girl".
 Sean tells Will that he never regretted that decision, despite the hardships that followed.
 Will decides to introduce Skylar to his friends.
 Lambeau sets up several job interviews for Will, but he scorns them.
 In particular, he turns down a position at the National Security Agency (NSA) with a scathing critique of the agency's moral position.

-After Will refuses Skylar's offer to move to California with her, she calls him out for being scared, and he tells her about his past as an orphan and the abuse he suffered at the hands of his foster father.
+Skylar tells Will she loves him and asks him to move to California with her, but he coldly refuses.
+She calls him out for being scared, and he tells her about his past as an orphan and the abuse he suffered in foster homes.
 Will breaks up with Skylar and ridicules the research Lambeau had been doing.
 Sean confronts Will on his fear of abandonment and failure, and invites him to be honest about what he wants from life.
-Chuckie encourages Will to take the opportunities offered to him, telling him that everyday he hopes that Will will not answer the door, having gone away to pursue a better life.
+Chuckie encourages Will to take the opportunities offered to him, telling him that every day he hopes that Will will not answer the door, having gone away to pursue a better life.
+A heartbroken Skylar leaves for San Francisco alone.

 Will hears Sean and Lambeau argue about his potential, with Sean saying that Lambeau risks ruining Will's future by pushing him too hard.
 Lambeau leaves, and Sean and Will talk about their shared experience as victims of child abuse.
-Sean helps Will accept that the abuse he received was not his fault by repeatedly stating, "It's not your fault", causing Will to break down in tears.
+Sean helps Will accept that the abuse he received was not because of anything he had done, repeatedly stating "It's not your fault."
+This causes Will to break down in tears while the two embrace.

 Will accepts one of the job offers arranged by Lambeau.
-Sean reconciles with Lambeau and decides to take a sabbatical.
+Sean reconciles with Lambeau and decides to take a sabbatical, promising Will that he will remain in contact.
 For Will's birthday, his friends gift him a car to allow him to commute to work.
 Chuckie goes to Will's house to pick him up, but happily finds that he left.
 Will leaves a note for Sean, asking him to tell Lambeau that he had to go "see about a girl".
+The films ends with Will driving his new car to California to reunite with Skylar.